 What to avoid

-It’s likely your employer will store your resignation letter with other employee files, and it may be referred to in the future if another company requests a reference.
-This being the case, a poorly written or overly critical resignation letter has the potential to impact your career long after you’ve moved on from your current job.
+It’s likely your employer will keep your resignation letter with other employee files, and it may be referred to in the future if another company requests a reference.
+This being the case, a poorly written or overly critical resignation letter has the potential to impact your career after you’ve moved on from your current job.

 - Don’t explain why you are leaving.